CosmicMind/Graph/README.md

 <a name="sortedset"/>
 ### SortedSet

-A RedBlackTree is a Balanced Binary Search Tree that maintains insert, remove, update, and search operations in a complexity of O(logn).
-The GraphKit implementation of a RedBlackTree also includes an order-statistic, which allows the data structure to be accessed using subscripts like an array or dictionary.
-RedBlackTrees may store unique keys or non-unique key values.
-Below is an example of its usage.
+SortedSets are a powerful data structure for algorithm and analysis design.
+Elements within a SortedSet are unique and insert, remove, and search operations have a complexity of O(logn).
+The GraphKit implementation of a SortedSet also includes an order-statistic, which allows the data structure to be accessed using an index subscript like an array.
+Below are examples of its usage.

 ```swift
 let graph: Graph = Graph()